Lucretiel/resume/resume.md

 - Frameworks: Experienced with many web frameworks, both front- and backend, including React & Redux, Angular, Django, Flask, and Bottle.
 Also experienced with game frameworks, including SFML and Unity3D.
 - Platforms: Highly experienced in Linux development, including shell tools and techniques.
 Also experienced developing for Windows and OSX, and web platforms like Heroku.
 - Methodologies: Test driven development, Continuous integration, git ﬂow.
-- Domains: Everything from low-level C++,to graphical applications & webapps, games, APIs, and general libraries and packages.
-Strongest in small, focused developer utilities and tools.
+- Domains: Everything from low-level C++, to graphical applications & webapps, games, APIs, and general libraries and packages.
+Strongest in libraries and small, focused developer utilities and tools.

 ## Experience

+### 1 Year Break

+Open Source Contributor<br />
+July 2019–present

+- Contributed to numerous open-source projects, mostly in the Rust ecosystem, including to the Rust project itself.
+- In particular, took ownership of Rust's 5-year-old stdout unconditional line-buffering issue.
+Created a massive refactor of standard library buffering as a first step to solving it.
+- Joined https://colonist.io, a free web-based reimplementation of Settlers of Catan, as an official contributor.
+- Ported Bobbin, a lightweight Twitter thread sharing app, to Rust from Python.
+- Created batchloader, a type-safe Rust implementation of Facebook's dataloader pattern.
+- Created or updated several smaller Rust crates, especially related to asynchronous and low-level utility needs, all with a focus on type-safety and 0-cost abstraction.

 ### Google LLC, Mountain View, CA

 Developer Advocate for Google Analytics<br />
 November 2017–June 2019

 - Worked with engineering team to promote developer-friendly API design & create useful reference documentation.
-Helped launch Analytics Provisioning API, Individual User Reporting API, and Client ID dimension reporting.
+Helped launch Analytics Provisioning API, Individual User Reporting API, Client ID dimension reporting, and the next generation Web + App Analytics.
-- Took ownership of the Analytics Developer Tools (https://ga-dev-tools.appspot.com/), which hosts many millions of unqiue visitors per month.
+- Took ownership of the Analytics Developer Tools (https://ga-dev-tools.appspot.com/), which hosts many millions of unique visitors per month.
 This included feature development, open source engagement, bug ﬁxing, and internal process documenting.
-- Worked as a direct partner with the engineering teams of high-value ads agencies to onboard them onto the provisioning API, enabling more scalable workﬂows.
+- Owned partner relations during the launch of the Analytics Provisioning API.
+This included finding, onboarding, and supporting large Ads Partners interested in this API for the purpose of scaling their own Analytics Account management.
-- Worked directly with bitly to migrate the URL shortener in the Developer Tools from goo.gl to bit.ly during the goo.gl deprecation.
+- Worked directly with Bitly engineers to migrate the URL shortener in our Developer Tools from goo.gl to bit.ly during the goo.gl deprecation.
+Identified missing functionality in their API, and helped them fill those gaps to better meet our own needs and Bitly's preferred customer engagement experience when using our tool.
 - Migrated the Dimensions & Metrics Explorer- our most popular developer web tool- to the Dev Tools site.
 This included a full rewrite away from jquery to React.

 ### Dropbox Inc., New York, NY